The firm, according to its website, is developing multi-commodity exploration projects in Africa and it has made some big strides recently.

 Premier has four assets - the Pagala zinc exploration project; the Haito nickel project, the Kara - Niamtougou uranium site and the Dapaong gold project.

-Also worth noting in Zimbabwe, the firm has the Katete project comprises 25 claim blocks prospective for Rare Earth Elements (REE).
+Also worth noting in Zimbabwe, the firm has the Katete project which comprises 25 claim blocks prospective for Rare Earth Elements (REE).
 It is also investigating a 1,350-hectare area centred on the dormant Tinde Fluorspar mine and has the Lubimbi rare earth project.